8BitVino/mapmaker/readme.md

 **N** : Create a random map from the existing tileset

 **Z** : Sticky Pen toggle on/off.
 Default off.
-When you move it will continue painting with the last tile you layed.
+When you move it will continue painting with the last tile you laid.

 **X** : Exit the editor (ESC key intentionally won't stop the editor!)